Jigger Johnson Ultras

 Event overview

-Jigger Johnson Ultras is a multi-distance trail running event held in the White Mountain National Forest with start/finish in Waterville Valley, New Hampshire.
-The event is scheduled for August 14-16, 2026 and is part of the White Mountain Endurance Cup series.
+The Jigger Johnson Ultras is a multi-distance trail race held in the White Mountain National Forest with a start/finish area in Waterville Valley, New Hampshire.
+The event dates are August 14-16, 2026.
+The courses traverse mountainous, technical terrain and include long sections without aid; runners must use provided GPX files and maps for navigation.